prettier/prettier-vscode/README.md

 #### prettier.eslintIntegration (default: false) - JavaScript and TypeScript only
 Use *[prettier-eslint](https://github.com/prettier/prettier-eslint)* instead of *prettier*.
-Other settings will only be fallbacks in case they could not be inferred from eslint rules.
+Other settings will only be fallbacks in case they could not be inferred from ESLint rules.

 #### prettier.stylelintIntegration (default: false) - CSS, SCSS and LESS only
 Use *[prettier-stylelint](https://github.com/hugomrdias/prettier-stylelint)* instead of *prettier*.
-Other settings will only be fallbacks in case they could not be inferred from eslint rules.
+Other settings will only be fallbacks in case they could not be inferred from stylelint rules.

 #### prettier.javascriptEnable (default: ["javascript", "javascriptreact"])
 Advanced feature.
 Use this to opt in / out prettier on various language ids.
 Restart required.